 College of Medicine Research Core Facilities

-The UC College of Medicine houses a number of research core facilities designated as core service centers.
-These facilities exist within multiple departments but are collectively supported by the College of Medicine, Office of Research through the Associate Dean for Research Core Facilities: Ken Greis, PhD. (ken.greis@uc.edu; Tel: 513-558-7012).
+The UC College of Medicine houses several research core facilities designated as core service centers.
+These facilities exist within multiple departments but are collectively supported by the College of Medicine Office of Research through the Associate Dean for Research Core Facilities: Ken Greis, PhD. (ken.greis@uc.edu; Tel: 513-558-7102).

-The service center designation signifies that the rates charged by each of these facilities have been reviewed and approved by the UC government cost compliance office, thus the service fees can be cross-charged to federal grants and contracts.
+The service center designation signifies the rates charged by each of these facilities have been reviewed and approved by the UC Government Cost Compliance Office; thus, the service fees can be charged to federal grants and contracts.
 Details related to the services offered and the internal rates for each of the cores are provided below.
 Since these rates are substantially subsidized by the University, external investigators should contact individual core directors to get a rate quote.

 Resources to offset some of the cost of the core services may be available through a variety of centers and institutes across UC depending on an investigator’s affiliation.
-Information related to some of those opportunities and the website links are provided below:
+Information for support from the CCTST is provided here:

 We have recently transitioned our core facilities booking and management to the PPMS system from Stratocore.
 To book and access services from the core facilities, please log in or create an account in Stratocore via: